 Generally, we bring 8-10 week old future police puppies to the event to add some fun for the participants.
 This is also an opportunity for us to begin training our puppies to be social and become accustomed to interacting with children with special needs.
 The 90 minute session is then completed with a Police K-9 demonstration from the State or Local Police Department.

 K-9 Awareness Month

 As a way of raising visibility and awareness to these important modules, The Hometown Foundation organizes K-9 Awareness month every February, a multifaceted campaign consisting of in-store fundraising, cash collection boxes in local businesses, t-shirt sales, Blue Jeans for Blue Paws and much more.
 Funds collected are used for purchasing Police K-9s, GPS tracking collars, training and safety equipment.
 In addition to K-9 Awareness Month, other events are held throughout the year to raise funds for K-9 units.

-The Hometown Foundation would like to thank its 2017 and 2018 sponsors and community partners.
+The Hometown Foundation would like to thank its sponsors and community partners.